Splenectomy

 The most common disease-related cause for spleen removal is a blood disorder called idiopathic thrombocytopenic purpura, an autoimmune condition in which antibodies mistakenly target blood platelets.
 Removing the spleen can correct the condition.

+If the team at Alabama Surgical Associates finds that you have a ruptured spleen and signs of massive internal bleeding, you will need surgery immediately.
 In other cases not involving trauma to the spleen, we will conduct a complete physical exam, blood work, and tests to check your abdominal and chest area before surgery.
 These may include x-rays, EKGs, MRIs, and CT scans.
+Prior to surgery, you will also receive drugs or a vaccine to prevent bacterial infections from developing after the spleen is removed.

-How is a splenectomy performed?
+How is a Splenectomy Performed?

 The team at Alabama Surgical Associates specializes in laparoscopic splenectomy.
 In the surgery, we use a slender tool called a laparoscope that has a light and a camera on the end.
 The surgeon makes three or four small incisions in the abdomen, and inserts the laparoscope through one of them.
 This gives the surgeon a view of the abdomen and the spleen.
 Other medical tools are passed through the other openings.
 One is used to deliver carbon dioxide gas into the abdominal area, pushing nearby organs out of the way.
 The spleen is then cut away from the surrounding structures, disconnected from the blood supply, and removed through one of the incisions.